 Test pull assembly – Test the assemblies by pulling the pull cord – the pawls should shoot outwards from under the pulley cover.

-Other types may use a clip, the clip just slides off, but I place a rag over the clip when removing as these guy’s can fly and you could spend a whole afternoon searching and still never find it.
+Other types may use a clip; the clip just slides off, but I place a rag over the clip when removing as this guy can fly, and you could spend a whole afternoon searching and still never find it.

 Remove pawls – Your pulley pawls may be worn, damaged, or just dry.
 Remove them to examine.
-The pawls should fit snugly in the pulley, if they’re loose, they’re worn.
-On the top side of the pawls, you should see a spud, it seats in the track of the cap.
+The pawls should fit snugly in the pulley; if they’re loose, they’re worn.
+On the top side of the pawls, you should see a spud; it sits on the track of the cap.